-To understand user-centric performance of TagSense, we implemented a toy image-search engine running on our set of 200 tagged pictures.
+To understand the user-centric performance of TagSense, we implemented a toy image-search engine running on our set of 200 tagged pictures.
 We recruited 5 volunteers and showed them 20 pictures each (randomly picked from the 200).
 They were then asked to compose query strings from our tag vocabulary and retrieve each of the pictures - they could also use names of people in their queries.
-For the given search string, our system returned a set of pictures.
-The volunteer marked the number of relevant pictures and also whether the target picture is one of them (we call this a hit).
+For the given search string, our system returned a set of pictures and also whether the target picture is one of them (we call this a hit).
 Table 1 shows the per-volunteer performance results.

-&lt;sup>3The volunteers were recruited from our research group members and their friends.
+4. The volunteers were recruited from our research group members and their friends.
 Though there is a potential for bias here, the volunteers have been explicitly asked to provide objective assessment.
-Furthermore, we note that this assessment by a small group of people is meant to be illustrative, and a broader user study is essential to validate our results.
+Furthermore, this assessment by a small set of people is meant to be illustrative, and a broader user study is essential to validate our results.

-Table 1: Performance of tag based image search
+TABLE 1 Performance of tag based image search